ekamperi/ekamperi.github.io/_posts/2020-10-14-github-analytics.md

 4. The **data** or **body** hold the client's information to the server, and it is used with *POST*, *PUT*, *PATCH*, and *DELETE* methods.

 ### Authentication
 To experiment with GitHub's REST API, we need to authenticate to the service.
 User-to-server requests are rate-limited at 5.000 requests per hour and per authenticated user.
 However, for unauthenticated requests, only up to 60 requests per hour per originating IP are allowed.
 So, for any serious experimentation, authentication is a must.
 The best way to proceed is to create a [personal access token (PAT)](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token), as an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.
-Here is how you could authenticate via *curl*:
+Here is how you could authenticate via *curl*, by including the authorization token as an extra header to the HTTP request with the "-H" flag.

 <p align="center">
 <img style="width: 100%; height: 100%" src="{{ site.url }}/images/github_cmd.png" alt="GitHub authenticate via curl">